 How Often To Feed Fermented Chicken Feed

 Fermenting chicken feed at home is a simple and efficient way of helping hens get the most out of their food.
 How often the feed should be used is entirely up to the individual.
-Some owners will use fermented feed multiple times a week, while others reserve it as a treat.
+Some owners use fermented feed multiple times weekly, while others reserve it as a treat.

-However regularly you feed, it is always a good idea to consider using it if any of the flock are looking under the weather or going through a molt.
+However regularly you feed, it is always a good idea to consider using it if any flock is looking under the weather or going through a molt.
 The added nutrition hens will get from fermented feed can give them a much-needed boost when going through health-related issues.

 The Best Containers To Use

-As was mentioned earlier, the best containers to use are glass or ceramic.
+As mentioned earlier, glass or ceramic containers are the best containers.
 It is even possible to use fermentation crock for the feed if they are large enough to hold food for the entire flock.

-Popular options include mason jars, as they come in various sizes and typically have lids included.
+Popular options include mason jars, which come in various sizes and typically have lids.

 Use The Right Type Of Water

 Always use dechlorinated water when fermenting chicken feed.
 A cheap way to dechlorinate water at home is to let tap water sit for at least 24 hours.
 This allows the chlorine to evaporate, leaving fresh untreated water behind.

 It is essential to keep the grains below the brine.
 If the grain is exposed to air, the feed will not properly ferment, going to waste.